ceeblockchain/sharing-is-caring-123/instructions.md

 <img src="https://github.com/hack-the-crisis/sharing-is-caring-123/blob/master/images/9.modify.png" width="480" />

 10. We then add a comment to the original work and click *Modify*.
+Please note that because we are a peer reviewer and not the author of this original work, we cannot modify the metadata of the registered research material.
+Thus, the authorship of an initial submission remains tamper-proof.

 <img src="https://github.com/hack-the-crisis/sharing-is-caring-123/blob/master/images/10.modify-2.png" width="480" />